matheusaraujo/advent-of-code/lib/CONTRIBUTING.md

 1. Create folder `lib/lang`
     - `analysis.sh` - script to run analysis for the language
-    - `lint.sh` - script to run lint for the language
+    - `format.sh` - script to format code in the language
     - `main.lang` - code to run the lang, should get input from stdin and print the result to stdout
     - `run.sh` - script to call `main.lang`
 2. Update `Dockerfile` to install the dependencies